TheSmash/revolance-ui-monitoring/README.md

 A bot (revolance-ui-explorer) explores all the pages of a web app and then produces a JSon report.
-  => At the moment the generated report only contains page, link and buttons parsed.
+  - At the moment the generated report only contains page, link and buttons parsed.
-  => The retrieved data are a collection of pages.
+  - The retrieved data are a collection of pages.

 A plugin that aggregate a user defined application and produces a ready to use distribution.
-  => Usefull for an execution of the bot through the command line interface
+  - Usefull for an execution of the bot through the command line interface

 A gui (revolance-ui-merger) allow the user to load two reports to compare them.
-  => Useful to compare regression or content enforcement given some user rights.
+  - Useful to compare regression or content enforcement given some user rights.

 Data Model:
 ===========

 A Page has:
   - an internal id
   - a url
   - a title
   - a width
   - a height
   - a screenshot (base64 encoded)
   - some content (for now the links & buttons)
   - some variants

 The page content is:
   - a list of elements

 A Page variant is:
   - a hash page of an original page
   - a popup menu dynamically drawn when clicking on a link or button of the original page.

-  It has some content.
-Which is only the added content by comparison with the original page.
+The variant content is linked to another page (called the original).
+Therefore the variant content is only the added content by comparison with the original page.

 An element is: